 Vacations in excess of the two (2) weeks are to be scheduled between October 1 and April 1 and at a time requested by the employee, provided three (3) months' prior notice has been given by the employee.
 If more than two (2) employees from the same store request vacations for the same time, seniority shall govern.
 These vacations may be scheduled between April 1st and September 30th by mutual agreement.
-The foregoing shall not apply to the week that Christmas Day occurs and the week prior.
+The foregoing shall not apply:

+The week that Christmas Day occurs and the week prior shall be considered blackout weeks.
 However, should any vacation time off be made available during this two week "black-out" period, those vacation time off slots shall be granted by seniority.